rikkuness/pipboy-vscode/README.md

-# espruinoVSCode README
+# Pip-Boy VSCode

-Work with Espruino devices directly in VSCode.
+**Seamlessly interact with Pip-Boy devices directly within Visual Studio Code.**

 ## Features

-Currently it supports a limited feature set:
+This extension currently supports a limited feature set, including:

-* Connect to usb/serial and bluetooth devices
-* Interact using terminal
-* See the board information (version, flash, etc)
+- **Terminal Interaction**: Communicate with your Pip-Boy device through the integrated terminal.
+- **Board Information**: Access essential details such as version, flash memory, and more.
-* See and interact with files stored on the device
+- **File Management**: View and interact with files stored on the device, including uploading new files.

-* Upload a file to the device
+## Installation

+To install the Pip-Boy VSCode extension:

+1. Open Visual Studio Code.
+2. Navigate to the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window.
+3. Search for "Pip-Boy VSCode" and click "Install".

+## Usage

+- Connect your Pip-Boy device via USB.
+- Open the terminal in VSCode to start interacting with your device.
+- Use the commands provided in the extension to manage files and view board information.

-## Extension Settings
+## Credits

-Most of the Espruino configs are exposed as settings.
+This extension is a modified version of the excellent [EspruinoVSCode](https://github.com/mariusgundersen/EspruinoVSCode) by Marius Gundersen.

 ## Known Issues

-This is very early stuff, many things might not work and more things have not been properly tested.
+- This is an early version of the extension; some features may not work as expected, and further testing is ongoing.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.